BarHoter/food_blockchain/README.md

 The indexer script incrementally polls a JSON-RPC provider for a chosen contract event and appends the results to `indexer/events.json`.
 A checkpoint in `indexer/checkpoint.json` tracks the last processed block so the script can be invoked repeatedly (for example by a cron job).
+The checkpoint stores the contract address and will automatically clear previous data if the address changes (e.g. after a redeploy).

 ```bash
 # Required contract address